DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 13, 22 Oct:

 We left Da Nang at 8:45 a.m.
-By taking Son Tung Bus we arrived to Quy Nhon, Vietnam – the city of cheap foods at 3 p.m.
-Even though there were many nice places at Quy Nhon that we could visit, we mostly enjoyed the foods around the city.
-So this day menu had Banh Beo (bloating fern-shaped cake), Oc (many kinds of clams), and cocktail at the beach after dinner.
+By taking the Son Tung Bus we arrived at Quy Nhon, Vietnam – the city of cheap foods at 3 p.m.
+Even though there were many nice places at Quy Nhon that we could visit, we mostly enjoyed the food around the city.
+So this day’s menu had Banh Beo (bloating fern-shaped cake), Oc (many kinds of clams), and a cocktail at the beach after dinner.

 – Day 14, 23 Oct:

-But first, here is the foods of the day:
+But first, here are the foods of the day:

 – Last day:

 We went to Phu Cat Airport which is 35 km away from Quy Nhon to go to Saigon.
-Luckily, we could enjoy the most cheap and tasty bread with patê for breakfast at Quy Nhon before taking the flight back to home and end our dream journey.
+Luckily, we could enjoy the cheapest and tastiest bread with patê for breakfast at Quy Nhon before taking the flight back home and ending our dream journey.

-We take the flight back home and end our dream journey!
+We take the flight back home and end our dream North to Central Vietnam journey!

 It’s about 2 months from the day we plan the Vietnam trip to the last day of the journey.
-There are a lot of beautiful memories stored in every members.
-Even it’s the end of this 14-day travel Vietnam, it’s not really an end to us.
+There are a lot of beautiful memories stored in every member.
+Even if it’s the end of this 14-day travel in Vietnam, it’s not really an end for us.
 Furthermore, it’s only the first chapter of our long journeys together in the future.

 us-theteam-lungcu-hagiang-thebroadlife-travel-vietnam